The Namesake (novel): Plot

 Moushumi and Gogol are attracted to one another and eventually are married.
 However, by the end of their first year of marriage, Moushumi becomes restless.
 She feels tied down by marriage and begins to regret it.
-Gogol also feels like a poor substitute for Graham.
+Gogol also feels like a poor substitute for Moushumi's ex-fiancée, Graham.
 He feels betrayed when she casually reveals his old name at a party with her friends.
 Eventually, Moushumi has an affair with Dimitri, an old acquaintance, the revelation of which leads to the end of their marriage.
-With Sonia preparing to marry her fiancé, a Chinese-American named Ben, Gogol is once again alone.
+With Sonia preparing to marry her fiancé, a Chinese-American man named Ben, Gogol is once again alone.
 As Ashima prepares to return to India, Gogol picks up a collection of the Russian author's stories that his father had given him as a birthday present many years ago.